plindman/tanstack-start-starter/docs/DESIGN_SYSTEM.md

 - **Logic**: The content is entirely configuration-driven, allowing for easy updates to branding and links without modifying the layout logic.
 - **Constraint**: Multi-column or complex marketing-style footers are avoided in favor of a clean, utility-focused design.

+### Content Containers
+The application utilizes a standardized containment strategy to ensure visual focus and prevent layout distortion on large displays.
+- **Horizontal Centering**: All main page content must be horizontally centered within the viewport.
+- **Maximum Width**: A consistent maximum width (e.g., `1280px` / `max-w-7xl`) is enforced for all content areas.
+- **Visual Baseline**: The left edge of all page content must align vertically with the application logo in the header.
+- **Encapsulation**: These layout rules are encapsulated within a dedicated **`AppContainer`** component.
+This component serves as the single source of truth for the application's width and alignment logic.
+- **Constraint**: **Do not use Tailwind's built-in `.container` class**, as its behavior is inconsistent across breakpoints.
+Always use the `AppContainer` component for containment.

 ### UI Components
 Reusable UI components are used throughout the application to maintain consistency and ensure accessibility standards are met.